 What is Acupuncture?

-Acupuncture involves palpation and acupressure as well as the insertion of fine, sterile, stainless steel needles at very specific points where qi is said to enter and exit the body.
-Acupuncture helps facilitate the free flow of energy throughout the body, reduce pain, regulate organ function, and enhancing well being.
+Acupuncture involves palpation and acupressure (tuina massage) as well as the insertion of fine, sterile, stainless steel needles at very specific points where qi is said to enter and exit the body.
+Acupuncture helps facilitate the free flow of energy throughout the body, reduce pain, regulate organ function, and enhance well being.

 Tools of acupuncture also include observation, listening, inquiry, touch, sorts and sizes of needles, various types of heat and fire, oils, cupping, scraping, and various types of electromagnetic stimulation.

 A skillful practitioner chooses points with functions that correspond to the individual's pattern of imbalance on multiple levels, bringing internal and external into harmony.